1935 8¢ Zion

-Soaring cliffs and twisting ravines shape Zion National Park, located in Southwestern Utah.
+Today the park spans 146,597 acres and hosts more than 4 million visitor per year.
+The park is shaped by soaring cliffs and twisting ravines.
 Looming cliff formations overlook deep canyons, creating a landscape that has inspired such lofty names as Angel’s Landing, Great White Throne, Emerald Pools, Cathedral Mountain, and Temple of Sinawava.

 The most distinctive feature in Zion is the series of slot canyons.
 Slot canyons are deep and narrow – sometimes only a few feet wide, and as deep as 100 feet.
 They’re formed by a rare set of conditions.
 Water from the Virgin River and swirling wind currents cut ravines through the rock.
 Utah has the highest concentration of slot canyons in the world.

 Click here for more about the park from the NPS website.